dkeshri/Study/Backend/dotnet/IOT/IOTConcept/DataSync/Dkeshri.DataSync.DbChangeReceiver/README.md

 To use this package, you need to supply the connection details for both the message broker (e.g., RabbitMQ) and the MSSQL database.

 * To configure the database, the library offers the `AddDataLayer` method.
-For message broker configuration, you need to include the [Dkeshri.MessageQueue.RabbitMq](https://www.nuget.org/packages/Dkeshri.MessageQueue.RabbitMq) package and then call AddRabbitMqServices on the config.MessageBroker property.
+* For message broker configuration, you need to include the [Dkeshri.MessageQueue.RabbitMq](https://www.nuget.org/packages/Dkeshri.MessageQueue.RabbitMq) package and then call AddRabbitMqServices on the config.MessageBroker property.
-* To configure queue properties, call the `UseQueue` extension method on the `RabbitMqConfig` object returned by the `AddRabbitMqServices` method.
+* To configure `Queue` properties, call the `UseQueue` extension method on the `RabbitMqConfig` object returned by the `AddRabbitMqServices` method.

 **Receive Message from Queue**